How To Insulate a Concrete Basement Floor and Why You Should

 - Electric underfloor heating systems when you want the coziest basement floor

 But first – make sure the concrete is properly sealed.
 Strange but true, concrete is porous, and water migrates through it from below.
 Get a quality concrete sealer from your local home improvement store.
 Clean the floor, follow directions on the can, and take this very important first step in a healthy, warm basement floor.
 If you don’t, moisture will get trapped beneath your floor, and you will end up with mold issues in most basements.
+Not all cracks need fixing so find out how to seal cracks in your basement floor if needed.

 A Note on Basement Ceiling Height – Most basement ceilings are 8 foot or higher.
 But some older homes have lower ceilings, and current universal building code allows for 7-foot ceilings, which limits the amount of height you can give up for an insulted basement floor.